The-going/evlproject/content/core/user-api/flags/_index.md

 {{% /argument %}}

 {{% argument r_bits %}}
-The address of an integer which contains the set of flags received on successful return from the call.
+The address of an integer which contains the group value on successful return from the call.
 {{% /argument %}}

-`evl_trywait_flags()` returns zero on success returning a non-zero set of pending events.
+`evl_peek_flags()` returns zero on success along with the current group value.
 Otherwise, a negated error code may be returned if:

--EAGAIN       _flg_ had no event pending at the time of the call.

 -EINVAL	      _flg_ does not represent a valid in-memory flag group
 	      descriptor.
 If that pointer is out of the caller's